gunthercox/ChatterBot/docs/conversations.rst

 ChatterBot uses :code:`Statement` objects to hold information about things that can be said.
-An important part of how a chat bot selects a response is based on it's ability to compare two statements to each other.
-There is a number of ways to do this, and ChatterBot comes with a handful of method built in for you to use.
+An important part of how a chat bot selects a response is based on its ability to compare two statements to each other.
+There are a number of ways to do this, and ChatterBot comes with a handful of methods built in for you to use.

 .. automodule:: chatterbot.comparisons
    :members: